 Get exclusive member benefits & effect social change.
 Join Today

-Nasal continuous positive airway pressure (CPAP) therapy is a non-surgical treatment that provides a steady flow of air to the lungs through the nose.
-Nasal CPAP is often prescribed for those with obstructive sleep apnea, a sleep disorder that disrupts normal breathing and interrupts deep sleep.
-It may also be used to help infants with underdeveloped lungs to breathe more easily.
+Nasal continuous positive airway pressure (CPAP) therapy is a nonsurgical treatment that provides a steady flow of air to the lungs through the nose.
+Nasal CPAP is a common treatment for those with obstructive sleep apnea, a sleep disorder that disrupts normal breathing and interrupts deep sleep.
+It may also help infants with underdeveloped lungs breathe more easily.

 Individuals of all ages who have obstructive sleep apnea often make good candidates for nasal CPAP therapy.
 Sleep apnea is a chronic condition that disrupts sleep.
-Frequent pauses in breathing actually stop the flow of air to the lungs between five to thirty times or more an hour.
+Frequent pauses in breathing actually stop the flow of air to the lungs.
 After each pause, the body’s natural defenses kick in to start the breathing again, pulling the individual out of the deep sleep stage.

 Some obstruction in the airway typically creates these pauses in breath.
 Throat muscles that relax too much to allow normal breathing can block the flow of air.
 A large tongue or tonsils may also create an obstruction.
-Once the airway is blocked, the individual may snort, choke, or gasp.
+A blocked airway can cause the individual to snort, choke, or gasp.
 At this point, the problem tends to correct itself and breathing resumes, only to become blocked again moments later.

 The corrective periods in between pauses are often so brief that the individual doesn’t remember them.
 That’s why in many cases, sleep apnea goes undetected.
 Symptoms, however, may include:

-If you see a doctor and are diagnosed with sleep apnea, you may be sent home with a nasal CPAP device.
+If you see your doctor and receive a sleep apnea diagnosis, your doctor may send you home with a nasal CPAP device.